finloop/airflow-postgres-superset-on-docker/README.en.md

     cd airflow-postgres-superset-on-docker

 To run the services you will need the id of the current user, which should be placed in a file `.env` and assign to a variable `AIRFLOW_UID`.
-On linux id of the current user can be downloaded by the command:
+On linux, issue following command to get users id:

 ```sh
 id -u